About this Blog

 In 778, King Charlemagne was returning from an military expedition into Spain.
 As his army crossed the Pyrenees, the rear-guard was ambushed by a group of Basques in Roncesvalles Pass, and killed to the last man.
 Among the dead was Hruodland, the Marquis of Brittany.
 The battle was immortalized by the minstrels and bards, who related it, with numerous embellishments, for centuries.
 As the legend finally crystallized, Hruodland, now called Roland, was no ordinary marquis, but the nephew of King Charlemagne, and the leader of Charlemagne’s best knights, the Twelve Peers, also called the Paladins.
 Stories grew about Roland’s birth and early exploits, and about other Paladins, most famously Roland’s brother-in-law Oliver, his cousin Reynard of Montalban, and Ogier the Dane.
 These stories began to be written down in France in the 1100’s, and were called chansons de geste, or “songs of deeds.”

 The Carolingian legend spread beyond France.
 It was introduced to England by a minstrel named Tailefer, who sung songs about Roland to inspire William the Conqueror’s army before the battle of Hastings.
 The Spaniards were very proud of having killed the mighty Roland, and attributed the slaying to one Bernardo del Carpio, unknown to French romance.
 There are several versions of the legends in Dutch, German, and Old Norse, but the most fruitful development outside of France was in Italy.
-The legends filtered over the Alps, and soon passed into the repertoire of the Italian minstrels, and by the 1400’s, were familiar to all Italians.
+The legends filtered over the Alps and soon passed into the repertoire of the Italian minstrels.
+By the 1400’s, they were familiar to all Italians.
 In 1483, a Florentine poet named Luigi Pulci wrote an epic about the adventures of Orlando (Roland) Rinaldo (Reynard) and others called Il Morgante Maggiore.
-Pulci added some new characters to the traditional ones, and sent them on a series of burlesque misadventures, culminating in a retelling of the Battle of Roncesvalles, and the death of Orlando.
+Pulci added some new characters to the traditional ones and sent them all off on a series of burlesque misadventures, culminating in a retelling of the Battle of Roncesvalles and the death of Orlando.

 Boiardo died before finishing his poem.
 A continuation was attempted by one Nicolo degli Agustini, which was (deservedly) completely forgotten once Lodovico Ariosto wrote his own sequel, the inimitable Orlando Furioso.
 The Furioso, in fact, was so good and so popular, that even the Innamorato was (unjustly) overshadowed by it, and forgotten until the Romantic Revival in the 1800’s rediscovered it.